Get 80% off your plan for your first 3 months*

 Small business health insurance

 Small business health insurance covers medical expenses for you and your employees.
-While not legally required for most small businesses, offering health benefits helps you attract and retain talent, even though companies with fewer than 50 employees are less likely to offer coverage than larger businesses, according to a GAO report.
+While not legally required for most small businesses, offering health benefits helps you attract and retain talent, even though companies with fewer than 50 employees are less likely to offer coverage than larger businesses, according to the KFF 2025 Employer Health Benefits Survey.

 Key points about small business health insurance: